brisa-build/brisa/docs/02-building-your-application/09-deploying/08-desktop-app.md

 ---
-title: Tauri
+title: Desktop app
 description: Learn how build a Brisa application with Tauri
 ---

-## Tauri Integration for Brisa Desktop Applications
+## Brisa Desktop Applications (Tauri integration)

 This documentation outlines the process of building a Brisa desktop application using [Tauri](https://tauri.app/).
 Tauri is seamlessly integrated into Brisa by configuring the `brisa.config.ts` file as follows: